probmods/dippl/chapters/04-factorseq.md

 }, 100))
 ~~~

 Try varying the number of executions explored in this version and the original version.
-Start with 1....
+Start with 1 and increase....
 How do they differ?

 Similarly for the PCFG: